-The three species of Hymenoptera found near the HALE Entrance Station were all non-indigenous.
-Honey bees were common on manane and pukiawe.
-Two invasive species, Vespula pensylvanica (Saussure) and Hypoponera opaciceps (Mayr) are serious pests and efforts are being made to eradicate them in HALE.
+The five species of Hymenoptera found near the HALE Entrance Station included honey bees uncommon on manane and pukiawe, an endemic yellow-faced bee, Hylaeus nivicola Meade-Waldo, and two parasitoids, and the invasive ant, Hypoponera opaciceps (Mayr).
+The latter are serious pests and efforts are being made to eradicate them in HALE.